 When to Consider Quitting

-If you find yourself using pouches out of habit rather than need, or if you’re experiencing cravings within short intervals, it may be time to reconsider your relationship with nicotine.
+If you find yourself using pouches out of habit rather than need, or if cravings appear too frequently, it might be time to reevaluate your usage.
+Quitting isn’t easy, but it’s possible — many former smokers have used ZYN pouch usage as a stepping stone toward quitting altogether.

 Final Thoughts